 Of all the components of a ski vacation, lessons are the most important.
 Having a safe and independent skier is worth the expense.
 It is always a good idea to look online for deals.
 As for safety, every effort is made by the resort and the instructor to keep people safe.
 It is truly the top priority.
-Try not to let your fears show to your child.
+Try not to let your child see you anxious or worried.
 It is extremely hard to learn new skills if there is fear.
 One of the things that makes skiing fun is the excitement and adventure.
 It is part of the sport.
-Embrace it! (or at least embrace it in front of your child).
+Embrace it!
+(Or at least embrace it in front of your child.)

 15) How can a multigenerational family make the most of a ski / snowboarding trip when not all are skiers (due to health)?

 There are many ways to have a multigenerational vacation.
 The gondola will transport non-skiers to the top of the mountain.
 From there you can snowshoe on easy trails or just take in the view and join your family for lunch or photos.

 In Steamboat Springs, the Strawberry Park Hot springs are a great way to enjoy the scenery and outdoors.
 In addition, Steamboat has an authentic western downtown that’s fun to explore.
 There are numerous shops and restaurants to enjoy.

 16) Why do you enjoy teaching kids to ski?